vervoortkobe/DoNotJump-Minecraft-Forge-Plugin/README.md

 (Tested in 1.16.5)

 commands:
-  - donotjump:
-    description: The help command of DoNotJump.
+  - donotjump: The help command of DoNotJump.
-  - dnjhelp:
-    description: The help command of DoNotJump.
+  - dnjhelp: The help command of DoNotJump.
-  - dnjconfig:
-    description: Change the config of DoNotJump.
+  - dnjconfig: Change the config of DoNotJump.
-  - dnjreload:
-    description: Reload DoNotJump.
+  - dnjreload: Reload DoNotJump.